garmeeh/lerna-starter/README.md

 ## Contributing
 The main purpose of this repository is to continue to evolve Lerna starter kit.
 Lerna starter kit is to enable you to have multiple React components published as separate packages under a single repo.
-Please feel free to contribute.
+Have a look at our [Contributing Guide](/CONTRIBUTING.md)

 ## Author

 Gary Meehan
 https://github.com/garmeeh